Growth Metrics

 Royal Caribbean Cruises' Capital Leases history spans 7 years, with the latest figure at $33.1 million for Q4 2017.

-- Capital Leases for Q4 2017 was $33.1 million at Royal Caribbean Cruises, down from $40.4 million in the prior quarter.
+• Capital Leases hit $33.1 million in Q4 2017 for Royal Caribbean Cruises, down from $40.4 million in the prior quarter.